polca/pathways/paper.md

-IAMs, frequently based on Shared Socioeconomic Pathways (SSPs), offer cost-optimized projections of future scenarios, highlighting, for example, the necessary changes in regional electricity mixes and different means of transport to meet global warming objectives.
+IAMs, frequently based on Shared Socioeconomic Pathways (SSPs), offer cost-optimized projections of future scenarios, highlighting, for example, the necessary changes in regional electricity mixes and different means of transport to meet global warming objectives [@Riahi:2017].
 This scenario analysis exercise enables us to predict future system changes and their effects on the environmental performance of different technologies along the different supply chains.
 In this context, prospective Life Cycle Assessment (pLCA) emerges as a unique tool to provide a robust evaluation of the environmental performance of both existing and anticipated production systems.
 At the methodological level, [@Sacchi:2022] has recently